rswag/rswag/README.md

 end
 ```

+Note you will need to disable the `--dry-run` option for Rspec 3.0.0 or higher to
+run the after callback.
+See below for more information.

 #### Dry Run Option ####

 The `--dry-run` option is enabled by default for Rspec 3, but if you need to